Section Nine: 1 2

 Mail Merge - Creating a Data Source

 Mail merge is joining a Data source, such as an address book, with a Microsoft Word document.
-When the two are joined, or merged, you can print the results onto letters, or labels, or onto an envelope directly.
+We'll create an address book in Word itself, and show you how to create one in Excel.
+When the data source is joined with Word, or merged, you can print the results onto letters, or labels, or onto an envelope directly.

 We're going to create a Mail Merge for a letter.
 Once we set up a database of people, we can insert fields into the letter.
 With the click of a button all the letters will be created, along with address information inserted.
 So open a new blank document and let's see how it works.